 Each year the building of the School District's budget in the fall begins a challenging process for the Administration and the Board of Directors.
-As in previous years, the realization that there would be significant increases in several expenditure groups, as well as decreases in several revenue streams made the balancing of academic needs and fiscal responsibility a difficult process.
+As in previous years, the realization that there would be significant increases in several expenditure groups, make the balancing of academic needs and fiscal responsibility a difficult process.
 Measures to utilize every efficiency and economy that would not diminish programs for students was identified and implemented.

 Actual results for the fiscal year were more favorable than projected due to a number of factors.
-As a result of the positive results, the fund balance of the General Fund decreased by approximately \$0.1M from the previous year compared to a budgeted decrease of \$1.6M.
-Overall, net revenues and expenditures yielded a negative operating impact in the amount of \$0.1M, which was a positive variance to budget by \$1.5M.
-Excluding the impact of Athletics which had net favorable operations of \$38k, Local revenue had a total positive variance to budget in the amount of \$0.5M.
-This was primarily due to additional Act 511 tax revenue received compared to the budgeted amount.
-State and Federal revenue where in line with the budgeted amounts.
-The expenditure variances, excluding the Athletics fund and capital leases, to budget totaled \$0.9M which was driven by lower medical benefit costs of \$0.9M versus budget.
-The School District ended with a fund balance in the General Fund of approximately \$22.2M.
+As a result of the positive results, the fund balance of the General Fund decreased by approximately \$302,000 from the previous year compared to a budgeted decrease of \$2.6M.
+Overall, net revenues and expenditures yielded a negative operating impact in the amount of \$302,100, which was a positive variance to budget by \$2.3M.
+Excluding the impact of Athletics which had net favorable operations of \$131k, Local revenue had a total negative variance to budget in the amount of \$103k.
+This was primarily due to less current real estate taxes received offset by additional interim collections compared to the budgeted amount.
+State revenue had a favorable variance to budget of approximately \$122k driven by transportation reimbursements and a Safe Schools grant received.
+Federal revenue had a favorable variance to budget of approximately \$129k driven by Access reimbursements received compared to the budgeted amount.
+The expenditure variances, excluding the Athletics fund and capital leases, to budget totaled \$1.9M which was driven by lower medical benefit costs of \$1.5M versus budget.
+The School District ended with a fund balance in the General Fund of approximately \$21.9M.